 Naturally, most students seek paid internships.
-On average, however, only 40% of internships offer hourly wages or stipends.
-If you can afford to accept an unpaid internship, search for opportunities that offer other benefits such as substantive projects, extensive training, access to special events, and free food or beverages in the office; Career Center advisors refer to these opportunities as "high quality internships."
-Also keep in mind that you may earn academic credit and compensation at the same time.
+On average, however, less than 60% of internships offer hourly wages or stipends.
+If you can afford to accept an unpaid internship, search for opportunities that offer other benefits such as substantive projects, extensive training, or access to special events; Career Center advisors refer to these opportunities as "high quality internships."
+Keep in mind that you may earn academic credit and compensation at the same time.

 Landing an internship moves you in the right direction.
 Now, consider these additional tips to maximize your experience.

 From your interview to your exit, actively listen and summarize what you hear, be inquisitive and ask questions for clarification, keep your supervisor informed about your progress and activities, seek feedback and receive it in a gracious, professional manner.